sanjeetkumaritoutlook/vite-react-app/README.md

 💡 Tip: For React + Vite apps, Static Site deployment is simpler than Web Service, unless you need server-side logic.

+Run locally( for render): npm install serve --save-dev

+After this, your devDependencies will include serve, and Render will be able to run:

 ## React Compiler

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).